As Belfast riots, Northern Ireland's second city tastes peace

 But as ever in Northern Ireland, there is a complication.
 As former leaders of the nationalist Irish Republican Army have increased their cooperation with pro-British politicians, a small minority of so called "dissident" militants has emerged, with the Londonderry region as a stronghold.

-There have been several bomb threats against the police and the organizers of the City of Culture, but the security forces have succeeded in preventing any attacks.
+There have been several bomb threats against the police and the organisers of the City of Culture, but the security forces have succeeded in preventing any attacks.

 "There is a severe threat in Northern Ireland," said regional police chief Stephen Martin. "(But) this has been a tremendous year for the city."